SETI/rms-opus/opus/application/apps/help/api_guide.md

 |---|---|---|
 | `<searchid>=<value>` | Search parameters (including sort order) | All observations in database |

+Specifying a sort order will not change the results, but will be used to cache the actual results in order so that future attempts to perform the search will be faster.
+Thus if you are planning to perform the search again to retrieve metadata, it is recommended to specify a sort order (if not using the default order) when calling `api/categories.json` as well.

 #### JSON Return Format

-The return value is a JSON list of objects each containing information about one category that contains data for the given OPUS ID.
+The return value is a JSON list of objects each containing information about one category that contains data for all of the observations resulting from the given search.
 Each category is described by:

 | Field Name | Description |
 |---|---|